codepath/opencyber-password-lab/README.md

 - `unzip` - A utility for extracting compressed files

 In addition, you may use built-in commands such as `ls`, `cd`, and `cat` to navigate and manipulate files within the container.

-### Provided Files

-You'll find the following files in your lab environment:

-- `crackfiles.zip` - A ZIP archive containing simulated password files to crack
-- `password_leak.txt` - A text file of a simulated "password leak", containing hashes for 1000 passwords to crack